vanisharma31/financial-transaction-analysis/README.md

 # 🧾 Financial Transaction Customer Analytics

 *Analyzed financial transaction data to evaluate customer spending, financial profiles and transaction behavior, with a focus on identifying valuable customer segments and understanding customer activity.
-Used SQL to build customer-level metrics, segmentation, CLV, spending and acquisition analyses, and Power BI to visualize the findings through an interactive analytics dashboard.*
+Used SQL to build customer-level metrics, segmentation, CLV, spending and acquisition analyses and Power BI to visualize the findings through an interactive analytics dashboard.*